-A short character animation – Monkey Animation in PowerPoint 2016 / 2019, where the Monkey is in a meditative state and start floating in the air and then fall down.
-He then starts floating in the air but as soon as the music skips, The Gravity attracts him and he then again falls.
+A short character animation – Monkey Animation in PowerPoint 2016 / 2019, where the Monkey is in a meditative state and starts floating in the air and then falls down.
+He then starts floating in the air but as soon as the music skips, Gravity attracts him and he then again falls.

 The total duration of this animation is 5.75 seconds but it can take you hours to create and watch the results.
 Look at the Selection Pane and the list of grouped objects used in this presentation.

 We used Shape Tools alone to draw this entire scene.
 For beginners, who are interested in making this entire animation from the very beginning; always keep in mind that Graphics Designing takes most of the time and sometimes even more than animating the entire scene.
 Now, take a look at the list of animations applied to the objects.

 “The focus of this post will be on explaining the fundamentals of techniques used in this presentation.“

 When looking at a Flat 2D Animation running on the screen then always look at the objects that are in motion.
 The Animation Pane is clearly explaining that which objects in this presentation have the animation effects Left Leg, Right Leg, Clothes, Body, Face, Left Ear, Right Ear, Hair, Third Eye, Left Arm, Right Arm, Right Eye Cover, Left Ear, and Left Eye Cover.

 Also, note that almost the same animations have been applied to the rest of the shape layers.
 So, I will explain the Left Leg animations alone and then you can use Animation Painter to replicate the same effects on the rest of the layers.

 The point is: during the graphics design of a character or a scene, you should always draw those objects separately which will be in motion during the slideshow.
 So, all the parts of the monkey which are in motion have been drawn and grouped in separate shape layers as shown in Selection Pane.